 13.04 If applicable, the post-match press conference at the venue must start no later than 15 minutes after the final whistle.
-Both teams are obliged to make their team manager/coach and one or two players available for this purpose.
+Upon request and in agreement with the teams, the head coach and any player should be available for this purpose.